- About Us

 Starting the Conversation about Senior Living Communities

 When you’re helping your parents deal with the challenges of the retirement years, get guidance from experts: Monroe Village and Springpoint, our parent organization.
-Springpoint is New Jersey’s largest nonprofit provider of senior living and care services.
-Families turn to us for sound advice on healthcare, wellness and financial issues.
-Our first obligation is to give good counsel and offer options so that you and your parents can make well-informed decisions together, no matter what you decide.
+Springpoint is the Mid-Atlantic’s leading nonprofit provider of senior living and care services.

 You’ll find resources right here on this website, but please contact us with your questions on any senior care issue.

 Approaching the topic about downsizing a home and moving to a senior living community doesn’t have to be a stressful situation.
 Before talking to your parents, it’s important to be prepared, gather your thoughts, put ideas down on paper or create a list of topics to help you stay focused.
 Additionally, be prepared with answers to the common objections about moving to a senior living community.
 These objections usually include:

 Too often, people decide that they’re ready when a health crisis strikes.
 By that time, they have fewer options – and the choices they do have are more expensive.

 The time to start looking at senior living is before they’re “ready” — while they’re healthy, can participate in the decision-making process and can take full advantage of community life.
 Our residents will usually tell you, “I wish I’d come here five years ago.”